cdfoundation/toc/elections/2021/README.md

 ## Candidates Eligibility

   * Project seats - each CDF project nominates one representative to run for a project seat.
 The candidate should meet the criteria listed below (in general seats) and ideally will be part of the projects governing board or technical steering committee (but this is not a strict requirement).
-Each project is free to appoint its representative in whichever manner fits best for their community.
+Each project is free to choose its candidate in whichever manner fits best for their community.
   * General seats - these are open to any individual who meets the following criteria
   	-	i. commit that they have the available bandwidth to make the time to invest in the CDF TOC,
   	-	ii. technical background with experience of continuous delivery and open source technologies